-A U.S. person who becomes a resident of American Samoa, Guam, or the CNMI may be subject to U.S. tax on U.S. source income, including gain from sales of certain U.S. assets, during the 10-year period beginning when the person becomes a resident.
+A U.S. person who becomes a resident of American Samoa, Guam, or the CNMI may be subject to U.S. tax on beginning when the person becomes a resident.
 The U.S. person will be subject to U.S. tax on any gain from the disposition of U.S. property (including appreciated stock issued by a U.S. corporation) during this period.